Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/class_and_standalone_functions_-_class_gen_print.md

 <div style="text-align: justify">
 <p>Now that we have our list of values, we loop over each row/column of the
-matrix and decide whether to put a value from the list of a zero (in the case of diagonal/upper/lower matrices, we know some parts of the matrix will be zero).</p>
+matrix and decide whether to put a value from the list or a zero (in the case of diagonal/upper/lower matrices, we know some parts of the matrix will be zero).</p>